Hot tubs provide an invaluable benefit to our lives. They can ease physical pain, relieve tension and provide an escape from stress.

 If you have high TDS (total dissolved solids) in your hot tub then doing a quick partial water change with fresh water can make a big difference.
 Having lower TDS levels makes keeping the hot tub’s water chemistry significantly easier.

-The advantage is not only to reduce TDS levels but it also means the hot tub will reach its ideal temperature much quicker so it can be used again sooner.
+The advantages are not only does it reduce TDS levels but it also means the hot tub will reach its ideal temperature much quicker so it can be used again sooner.
 This is particularly useful if the hot tub is outside in a very cold winter (see below).

 Can you change hot tub water in winter?